basham/v4.bash.am/src/work/iu-color-palette.md

                   if !item.hideValue
                     div= value
                   div= item.hex
-  figcaption.Figure-caption
+  figcaption.Figure-caption.Figure-paragraph
-    p Colors added in the second version of the palette are outlined in black.
+    | Colors added in the second version of the palette are outlined in black.
 </jade>

 <jade>